penrynjohnp/logicapps-labs/docs/logicapps-ai-course/04_agent_functionality/05-extend-knowledge-to-agent-using-ai-search-integrated-vectorization.md

 1. Copy the cotents of the skillset JSON [here](media/05-extend-knowledge-to-agent-using-ai-search-integrated-vectorization/skillset.JSON).
 This file defines two "skills" that will execute when your document is ingested.
     1. The **split-documents** skill will chunk your document into section that are small enough to be sent to OpenAI for generating embeddings,
     1. The **create-embeddings** skill will send your text chunks to your OpenAI text embeddings deployment and return their embeddings.
+    1. Replace the value **resourceUri** with your OpenAI resource endpoint.
+    1. Replace the value **apiKey** with your OpenAI resource's api key.
 1. Click **Save**.

 ##### Part C - Create your indexer